mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 I propose the concept of noise footprint.
 Similar to carbon footprint, but for noise.
 How much noise do you make in a day?
 A metric which could be applied to individuals, organizations, and societies.
 Create a world index! 😄

-Remember those radar speed signs that warn you if you're going too fast?
+Also, remember those radar speed signs that warn you if you're going too fast?
 In a similar vein, we need to build something that beeps when the decibel level in the office gets too high.

 ![radar speed sign](../../../images/noise-radar-speed-sign.png)